To publish a non-responsive project, open the project and then click File > Publish or on the button bar, click Publish > Publish to Computer.

-In Captivate 8.0.1, after you log in with PhoneGap user id and password, click Next in Publish window, and provide certificate info in the dialog as shown below:
+After you log in with PhoneGap user ID and password, click Next in Publish window, and provide certificate info in the dialog as shown below:

 AppleKey title in the above snapshot represents the certificate name that you uploaded in PhoneGap build.
-Your certifcates are populated in the Title drop down after you upload them in PhoneGap build website.
-Similarly, the keys you uploaded to PhoneGap build appear in Title drop down.
+Your certificates are populated in the Title drop-down after you upload them in PhoneGap build website.
+Similarly, the keys you uploaded to PhoneGap build appear in Title drop-down.
 You can continue to publish even if you do not have keys for Android by choosing No key selected option.